adw1029/CSCI_544/README.md

 # CSCI_544
-collection of code from CSCI 544
+collection of code from USC CSCI 544